Cornelius leads Oklahoma State past No. 6 Texas, 38-35

 Cornelius completed 23 of 34 passes for 321 yards, and his scoring run on third-and-10 gave Oklahoma State (5-3, 2-3 Big 12) a 38-28 lead after its 31-14 halftime advantage had been whittled down to just three points.

+"It was just a zone read, I pulled it and did my best to get in," Cornelius said of that touchdown.

 Tylan Wallace had 10 receptions for 222 yards and two touchdowns.
-The Cowboys snapped a two-game losing streak.
+It was the Cowboys' fourth straight over Texas and seventh in their last nine meetings.

+"He is a special player," offensive coordinator Mike Yurcich said of Wallace.
+"He's got a knack for timing his jump up so he plays a lot taller than what he is, especially on vertical throws.
+The bigger the game, it seems the bigger he is going to play.
+He is just the guy that is very dependable."

 Tre Watson's 1-yard touchdown run with 1:46 remaining pulled Texas to 38-35, but Dillon Stoner recovered the ensuing onsides kick for Oklahoma State.
 The Cowboys were then able to run out the clock after Cornelius gained a first down on third-and-4 with an 8-yard rush.